frame-dev/ReportPlugin/README.md

 - `/report-updatehistory <reportID>`
   View the update history of a specific report.

+- `/report-clearupdatehistory <reportID>`
+  Clear the update history of a specific report.

 ## Permissions

 - `reportplugin.report` — Use the `/report` command.